 (ii) It is enough to rewrite the function $G$ as follows

-then we notice that the first term is a constant, while the second one gives a convex function, thanks to the first part of this lemma, since $-\psi$ is increasing. \end{proof} \begin{teo} Let $\cK\subset\mathbb{R}^N$ be a convex body and let $\fhi:[0,\infty)\to\RE$ be an increasing function.
-The function defined by
+then we may notice that the first term is a constant, while the second one behaves as $F$, thanks to the first part of this lemma, since the function $-\psi$ is increasing. \end{proof}